 '''

-1 sudo /sbin/service ctxvda status
+sudo systemctl status ctxvda

-2

-3 sudo /sbin/service ctxhdx status
+sudo systemctl status ctxhdx

-4 <!--NeedCopy-->
+<!--NeedCopy-->

 '''

 The process for creating machine catalogs and adding Linux VDA machines is similar to the traditional Windows VDA approach.
 For a more detailed description of how to complete these tasks, see Create machine catalogs and Manage machine catalogs.